answersLogoWhite

 Some of these groups are actually Christians, or part-Christians in their beliefs and practices.
 They have titles such as Church of the Living God, the Church of God and Saints of Christ, and the Israelite Church of God in Jesus Christ.
 Others profess beliefs closer to Judaism, such as the Commandment Keepers.

 As Judaism sees it, the issue with their claims is that they can produce no generally-accepted evidence of actual Semitic ancestry.
-These groups created themselves spontaneously within recent decades, from within the wider African-American population.
+These groups created themselves spontaneously within recent history, from within the wider African-American population.

 Any African-Americans who choose to become actual Jews through proper conversion are accepted into Judaism.